eduardocoelho/eduardocoelho.github.io/current_work.md

 #### Redstone Games

 I run [Redstone Games](http://www.redstonegames.mobi), a mobile game studio focused on publishing casual games for iOS and Android platforms.
-Currently, I'm the product owner Crossword Puzzle Redstone, a cross-platform mobile application targeted to English-speaking crossword solvers.
+Currently, I'm the product owner of Crossword Puzzle Redstone, a cross-platform mobile application targeted to English-speaking crossword solvers.

 Other applications published by Redstone Games include: